 James Strittholt, Ph.D.

-Jim Strittholt is President and Executive Director of the Conservation Biology Institute and has over 10 years experience in applying computer mapping technologies (including GIS and remote sensing) to address various ecological assessments and conservation planning projects in the U.S. and internationally.
+Jim Strittholt is President and Executive Director of the Conservation Biology Institute and has over 26 years’ experience in applying computer mapping technologies (including GIS and remote sensing) to address various ecological assessments and conservation planning projects in the U.S. and internationally.
 He holds undergraduate degrees in Botany, Zoology and Secondary Education from Miami University (Oxford, Ohio) where he also earned a Masters in Zoology in vertebrate population genetics.
 Jim earned a Ph.D. in 1994 from Ohio State University in a self-designed multi-disciplinary program emphasizing landscape ecology, conservation planning, and computer mapping technologies.
 While a truly multi-disciplinary degree, he conducted most his research and developed most of his technical skills from the Center for Mapping - a NASA Center of Excellence.
-While at Ohio State, Jim earned numerous academic achievement awards including being chosen as a University Presidential Fellow during his final year.
+While at Ohio State, he earned numerous academic achievement awards including being chosen as a University Presidential Fellow during his final year.

 He has experience working with large mammals, field research on forests and vertebrates, and taught numerous science courses in high school for six years and several college courses in zoology and biology.
 Over the last 22 years, he has been principle investigator on numerous projects including nature reserve designs, conservation gap analyses, forest and watershed assessments, ecological modeling, and remote sensing applications in conservation.
 He has also authored numerous reports, peer-reviewed articles, and white papers.
 Finally, he has taught numerous workshops on conservation planning.
 Areas of expertise include conservation planning, landscape ecology, geographic information systems, and remote sensing.